DanielMartensson/MataveID/README.md

 Can be purchased from https://kfsab.se/sortiment/system-modeling-and-identification/

 ### N4SID - Numerical algorithm for Subspace State Space System IDentification.
-N4SID is an algoritm that replaces the famous Observer Kalman Filter IDentification(OKID) for identify a state space model.
+N4SID is an algoritm that identify a linear state space model.
 Use this if you got regular data from a dynamical system.
 This algorithm can handle both SISO and MISO.
 N4SID algorithm was invented 1994.
 N4SID is the best algorithm for identify a linear MIMO state space model from data.
 If you need a nonlinear state space model, check out the SINDy algorithm.

 ```matlab
 [sysd] = n4sid(u, y, k, sampleTime, delay); % k = Integer tuning parameter such as 10, 20, 25, 32, 47 etc.